At a glance

 Can pregnant or lactating cats take Metamucil?

-As Metamucil is little absorption by the gut, it should be safe to use in pregnant animals.
+As Metamucil is poorly absorbed by the gut, it should be safe to use in pregnant animals.
 The FDA categorises it as category B for use during pregnancy and lactation.

-May bind to and reduce absorption of Nitrofurantoin if given at the same time, separate doses by 3 hours or more if possible.
+- May bind to and reduce the absorption of Nitrofurantoin if given at the same time, separate doses by 3 hours or more if possible.

 Should only cause an increased amount of soft or loose stools.